Khalid-Hassan-97/EServices/README.md

 </ul>

 ### EServices Portal
 This is the frontend part of the solution.
 I developed this part using Blazor WebAssembly and designed the project so that it became one page only.
-I used RestSharp to perform Http requests to the backend.
+I used RestSharp to perform requests to the backend.

 ### EServices API
 This is the backend part of the solution.
 I developed this part using ASP.Net Minimal APIs and EF Core for data access.
 I write the business logic so that it contains only one endpoint and also Open API is integrated in this solution for testing purpose.
 I tried to make it as simple as possible even the authentication and authorization I did it manually using C# logic.
 I also utilized Dependency Injection to Abstract data access layer functionality by creating IUserService and UserService.